superduper-io/superduper/docs/hr/content/docs/walkthrough/inserting_data.md

 In `superduperdb`, data may be inserted using the connection `db`, or using a third-parth client.

-## Text or Structured Data
+## SuperDuperDB data insertion

-Here's a guide to using `db` to insert text or structured data.
+Here's a guide to using `db` to insert data.

 ### MongoDB